 Every food has its day

 With offbeat days like these gaining increasing attention on social media, it couldn’t hurt to get in on the action.
-Consider giving customers relevant small business promotional items for your days of choice, like a BBQ spatula for National BBQ Day on May 16; a Fountain Soda Tumbler with Straw for Chocolate Milkshake Day on September 12; or a cookie for Cookie Monster® Day on November 2.
+Consider giving customers relevant small business promotional items for your days of choice, like a BBQ spatula for National BBQ Day on May 16; a Fountain Soda Tumbler with Straw for Milk Chocolate Day on September 12; or a cookie for Cookie Monster® Day on November 2.

 Make it yours

 No matter which fun holidays you choose to embrace, make sure to put your own unique spin on them.
 And if you keep celebrating them year after year, customers (and potential customers) will begin to think of your company every time those quirky holidays approach.